-4.1 The Policing and Crime Act 2009 is not prescriptive about how local authorities should consult with local people in order to comply with this duty.
+- 4.1 The Policing and Crime Act 2009 is not prescriptive about how local authorities should consult with local people in order to comply with this duty.
 The Council has extensive experience of engaging with local people and will utilise that knowledge to ensure that any consultation exercise carried out under this duty will be fair and meaningful.
-The Council will seek to make any relevant information available to local people in order to inform them of the legislation, criteria and outcomes of the consultation.

-- 4.2 For the purpose of this duty 'local people' are defined as anyone who lives or works in the local authority area. - 4.3 The council will seek to consult with all those consulted on the Licensing Act 2003 and current sex establishment licence holders.
-A full list of those consulted is attached at Appendix C.
+The Council will seek to make any relevant information available to local people in order to inform them of the legislation, criteria and outcomes of the consultation. - 4.2 For the purpose of this duty 'local people' are defined as anyone who lives or works in the local authority area. - 4.3 The council will seek to consult with all those consulted on the Licensing Act 2003 and current sex establishment licence holders.